zamfi/cca-computational-practices-fall-2018/hw/week3.md

 4. How does code refer to the number of elements (aka "entries") in an array?
 (Hint: it shows up in the code you modified!)

 ### Catching up on some older videos

+This last part just needs to be completed before next Friday's class -- no need to do it by Wednesday.

 We skipped these two three videos earlier, but now's a good time to catch up.
 Watch these Daniel Shiffman videos about **objects**, the `map` function, and the `random` function: [2.3](https://www.youtube.com/watch?v=-e5h4IGKZRY&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=9), [2.4](https://www.youtube.com/watch?v=nicMAoW6u1g&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=10), and [2.5](https://www.youtube.com/watch?v=nfmV2kuQKwA&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=11).